EasyBrizy/Brizy/docusaurus/docs/api-reference/editor-modes.md

 ## Implementing a third-party component for Editor and Preview Modes

-The `registerComponent` method of the `Brizy` class from the `@brizy/core` library allows you to add a custom component to the Brizy Editor.
-To integrate a custom component, you need to create two React components:

 1. **Editor Mode Component** – This is used when editing content inside the Brizy Editor.
 2. **Preview Mode Component** – This is used when viewing the content in preview mode.